Things to Take to Thailand

 Best to Keep Handy at All Times

-This is one of the easiest things to find in thai shops but its a good idea to have some on you (literally on-your-skin) when you arrive in Bangkok as mosquitoes just love soft un-tanned skin for some reason which means your first day there could be the day you need it most.
-The repellent you use needs to contain DEET and the higher the percentage the more effective it is.
+This is one of the easiest things to find in thai shops but its a good idea to have some on you (literally on-your-skin) when you arrive in Bangkok as mosquitoes seem to just love soft un-tanned skin for some reason which means your first day there could be the day you need it most.
+The most effective repellant contains DEET and the higher the percentage the more effective it is.

 Take particular care to check your room for mosquitoes before you sleep and NEVER sleep with an open window unless it is screened.
 You will sometimes see a very unfortunate tourist who has a huge number of red welts on their back or face.
 Attacks of this severity nearly always happen while sleeping and can be caused by one mosquito !
 If you see any at all in your hotel room call reception and ask for it to be sprayed - its a common request so the staff will usually be happy oblige but often people visiting the country for the first time don't think of asking for this until its too late.